 In short, CLT suggests that objects and events that are more psychologically distant from the individual will be represented more abstractly compared to objects and events that are psychologically close.
 Furthermore, CLT suggests four forms of psychological distance: temporal, spatial, social, and likelihood.
 Things that are perceived as closer in time and space, people that are perceived as more socially close, and events that are perceived as more likely of occurring, should be construed in relatively concrete terms.

-Temporal distance #2: Liberman, N., & Trope, Y. (1998).
+Temporal distance: Liberman, N., & Trope, Y. (1998).
 The role of feasibility and desirability considerations in near and distant future decisions: A test of temporal construal theory.
-Journal of personality and social psychology, 75(1) 2,523 citations.
-We plan to replicate Study 1.
+Journal of personality and social psychology, 75(1) We plan to conduct a close replication of Experiment 1.

 How will the data collection be carried out?

 Each lab will collect data for each of the four studies.
 Each session will take around 20-30 minutes per participant (though participants can be tested in groups, provided that they cannot interact with or distract each other).
 All the studies will be administered on a computer using a lab-specific URL that we will provide to each lab.
 Each participant will be randomly allocated to one of the four experiments (i.e., temporal distance, spatial distance, social distance, or likelihood) as well as to one of the two experimental conditions (i.e., high and low psychological distance).
 This amounts to 8 experimental cells in total.
 Each lab should contribute with a minimum of around 12 participants in each of the 8 cells of the study (approximately 100 participants in total).